-WORKING HOLIDAY PROGRAMME BETWEEN IRELAND AND THE REPUBLIC OF CHINA (TAIWAN)
+WORKING HOLIDAY PROGRAMME BETWEEN IRELAND AND TAIWAN

 The holder of an authorisation is permitted to engage in casual employment as an incidental aspect of their visit to Ireland.
 The authorisation will not confer the right to seek employment on anyone other than the named holder.
 The holder is also permitted to pursue short study courses for a period of no longer than six months.